ncusi/MSR_Challenge_2024/README.md

 ```

 The notation used to describe the acyclic directed graph (DAG) of DVC pipeline
-dependencies (the goal of shich was to reduce the `dvc dag` graph size)
+dependencies (the goal of which is to reduce the `dvc dag` graph size)
 is to be understood as _brace expansion_.
 For example, `{c,d,b}e` expands
 to `ce`, `de`, `ce`.
 This means that the following graph fragment:
 ```mermaid